Monki12/Junior-Scientist-Website/README.md

 *June 2024 – August 2024*

 – Developed a scalable event management platform with robust Role-Based Access Control (RBAC) to support a multi-level organizing hierarchy.
-– Integrated gamified real-time task tracking, live dashboards for dynamic student analytics, and an OCR component for automated input processing.
+– Integrated real-time task tracking, live dashboards for dynamic student analytics, and an OCR component for automated input processing.
 – Engineered a responsive UI/UX for seamless data management on both mobile and desktop, featuring a modern, multi-hued design system with distinct light and dark modes.

 – **Tools & Technologies:** Firebase Firestore, Node.js, React/Next.js, Tailwind CSS.